Frances Ward, 6th Baroness Dudley: Life

-In 1628 Frances married Humble Ward, the son of a wealthy London goldsmith William Ward, who was also one of her grandfather's creditors.
+In 1628, Frances married Humble Ward, the son of a wealthy London goldsmith William Ward, who was also one of her grandfather's creditors.
 They had 3 daughters: Honor, Frances and Theodosia and 4 sons: Edward, John, Humble and William.

-On 24 June 1635 Frances was given the rank of baron's daughter.
+On 24 June 1635, Frances was given the rank of baron's daughter.
 She inherited the title of Baroness of Dudley on 23 June 1643 on the death of her grandfather.
 Her husband was granted the title of Baron Ward of Birmingham by King Charles I and their descendants held both titles until the middle of the eighteenth century.
 Humble Ward died on 14 October 1670.
 Frances died in 1697 and was buried at Himley on August 11, 1697.
-She was succeeded in the title of Baron of Dudley by her son, Edward.
+She was succeeded in the title of Baron of Dudley by her son, Edward Ward, '7th Baron Dudley' and '2nd Baron Ward'.